Nikhitha2027/Code-Generation-and-Debugging-Assistant/README.md

 # 1. Introduction

-Software debugging plays a critical role in the software development lifecycle.
-As applications become increasingly complex, identifying and resolving defects becomes more difficult and time-consuming.
-Traditional debugging approaches require developers to manually inspect source code, analyze execution traces, and identify root causes of errors.
+Software debugging is a fundamental activity in the software development lifecycle that involves identifying, analyzing, and correcting defects in source code.
+As modern software systems become increasingly complex, manually locating and fixing programming errors becomes more difficult, time-consuming, and prone to human error.
+Developers often spend a significant portion of their development time understanding compiler messages, tracing program execution, and identifying the root causes of software defects.

-Recent developments in Artificial Intelligence have introduced new possibilities for automated debugging.
-AI-powered systems such as ChatGPT, GitHub Copilot, RepairLLaMA, and other Large Language Model-based solutions have demonstrated the ability to understand programming logic, detect bugs, and suggest corrective actions [1].
-Research on AI-assisted debugging environments has shown improvements in debugging effectiveness, particularly for novice programmers through guided fault localization and intelligent hint generation [2].
-Furthermore, evaluations of open-source Large Language Models have demonstrated their capability to repair a substantial percentage of software defects across multiple programming languages [3].
+Recent advancements in Artificial Intelligence (AI), particularly Large Language Models (LLMs), have transformed the way programming assistance is provided.
+AI-powered systems such as ChatGPT, GitHub Copilot, RepairLLaMA, and other LLM-based tools have demonstrated the ability to understand programming logic, detect bugs, generate code, explain errors, and recommend appropriate fixes.[1]
+Research has shown that AI-assisted debugging environments improve debugging effectiveness by providing intelligent fault localization, contextual explanations, and guided debugging support, especially for novice programmers.[2]
+Furthermore, evaluations of open-source Large Language Models have demonstrated their capability to repair software defects across multiple programming languages with high accuracy.[3]

-This project proposes an AI-powered debugging platform that leverages modern Large Language Models and static code analysis techniques to automate software debugging.
-The system analyzes source code, identifies errors, explains issues, and generates optimized fixes that assist developers throughout the debugging process.
+Motivated by these advancements, this project proposes an AI-Powered Code Generation and Debugging Assistant that combines a React-based frontend, FastAPI backend, Firebase Authentication, Supabase database, and the Groq API to provide intelligent programming assistance.
+The system allows users to generate code, detect syntax, runtime, and logical errors, receive detailed explanations, obtain optimized code suggestions, and maintain debugging history through a secure cloud-based platform.
+By leveraging Large Language Models, the proposed system simplifies the debugging process, enhances developer productivity, and supports both students and professional programmers in improving code quality and programming knowledge.

 ---